deansher/Cy/README.md

 is to be a high-productivity environment for building simple viral social applications that run in HTML/JavaScript environments (both desktop and mobile).

-The longer-term goal of Staq is to become a popular platform for developers who want to build systems with sturdy foundations and with easy fine-grain code-sharing.
-The theory is that the platform features listed above, plus an IDE and debugger that strongly leverage those features, would create an insanely high-productivity development environment.
-Obviously, there is a lot to be decided and proven along that long path!
+The longer-term goal of Staq is to be a fun and insanely-high-productivity environment for general programming.

 In the ultra-long-term, this is an AI project.
 That is so far in the future that there's no reason to tell the full story (ask me if you are actually interested), but the basic outline is easy: